vnetman/vnetman.github.io/_posts/2019-10-11-network-automation-a-1000ft-view.md

 There are some things to note here:

 - The managed nodes run Chef software, called `chef-client`.
 This fact has an important impact on network devices.
 It means that Chef can only be used on devices that support an environment where chef-client is explicitly supported.
-F
 - Workstations run Chef software (`knife`) to talk to the Chef Server, and also to create _cookbooks_ (more on this a little later, below).
 In other words, with Chef it is not just a matter of creating some files on the workstation and copying them over to the server by scp or rsync; the workstation is actually performs a functional role in the workflow.

 The Chef workflow is like this, at a high level: